Let's go touring…

 When to go:

-April to October - during August, a high-season supplement is applicable
+- During August, a high-season supplement is applicable

 Countries: